 a description of capture, restraint, transportation and/or housing of animals used in field studies, as well as any other information pertinent to field studies, such as capture of non-target species and potential injuries or mortality during capture or transportation, if relevant;

-the method of euthanasia, if used; justification for any physical euthanasia methods, or for any methods that deviate from those described in the Guidelines, the Act or the American Veterinary Medical Association Panel on Euthanasia;
+the method of euthanasia, if used; justification for any physical euthanasia methods, or for any methods that deviate from those described in the Standards, the Act or the American Veterinary Medical Association Panel on Euthanasia;

 a description of how the animals will be disposed of if they are not to be euthanized;

 any other information considered important or necessary and pertinent, including information on results derived from any relevant previous protocols.